 We’re often asked whether online classes can count toward prerequisites.
 Generally speaking, it is up to the individual schools that offer ND programs to decide whether online classes can be used to fulfill certain prerequisite course requirements.
 For this reason, we recommend that a student who is interested in applying for admission to an ND program contact the admissions department of the school to find out what their policy is for accepting prerequisite coursework, and whether specific online classes they are considering will count.
 Learn more about the various schools’ prerequisites here.

-Request information from any or all of our 7 accredited schools across 8 campus locations here.
+Request information from any or all of our accredited schools here.

 Learn more about the Council on Naturopathic Medical Education here.